Thenum Paalum: Plot

-When Ramu realized his mistake, it was too late.
+When Ramu realised his mistake, it was too late.
 When he was trying to escape, he was caught by Thangam's mother who was returning from temple.
 On her insistence to Ramu to marry Thangam, Ramu reveals that he is already married to Janaki.
 On Thangam's mother's repeated request and compulsion, Ramu assures that Ramu will marry Thangam only with his wife's acceptance and take Thangam with him.
 But Thangam's mother does not agree, so finally Ramu has to take Thangam with him to Madras and makes her stay at his office staff Balu's place until he tells his wife all what happened and make his wife to accept his situations and agrees Ramu to marry Thangam.

 Now the film revolves around how Ramu manages and handles the issues arises between Janaki and Thangam.
 Mainly how he handles his mother-in-law aka Janaki's mother and her troublesome doubt relating to Ramu's extra marital affairs.

 Meanwhile, while returning from his Madras case visit advocate Somanathan learns that his beloved daughter Thangam went to Rameswaram for a picnic (as informed by his wife (Thangam's mother) and his other daughters) and suspected to be dead in the severe storm struck in the coastal town, Rameswaram.
 But Somanathan is unable to accept and believe this.
 So he was in search of his daughter that he will find her one-day alive.
 In search of his daughter he finally arrives at Ramu's office and seeking his help to search his daughter just in case if she is alive.
 While they were speaking Ramu receives a phone call from Thangam and without revealing to Somanathan that he is talking to Thangam, Ramu tells Thangam to go back to home safe before any known people of her seeing her.